lizouskas/weather-app/README.md

 # weather-app
-I built a  JavaScript weather app in SheCodes Plus, an advanced 8-week JavaScript coding workshop.
-Building upon my previously-gained knowledge, I also became skilled in Bootstrap, API’s, real-life development workflow, hosting, and advanced JavaScript.
-I combined all of these skills to create a fully-functioning weather app.
+I developed a comprehensive weather application using JavaScript during the SheCodes Plus program, an intensive 8-week workshop focused on advanced JavaScript coding.
+This experience not only honed my existing expertise but also equipped me with proficiency in Bootstrap, API integration, real-world development processes, hosting, and advanced JavaScript techniques.
+I seamlessly integrated all of these skills to produce a highly functional weather application.